jlelia/crispy_snake/README.md

 ## Support

-For issues, questions, or contributions, please open an issue on the GitHub repository.
+For issues, questions, or contributions, please open an issue on the GitHub repository or email me at james.elia@yale.edu.

 ## Authors

-Developed for CRISPR screening analysis workflows.
+James L. Elia developed this for CRISPR screening analysis workflows while a PhD candidate in the Bindra Lab at Yale University.
+You can find his website [here](https://jlelia.net).

+GitHub Copilot was used for structuring the workflow and debugging throughout.